puppetlabs/puppet-docs/source/learning/ordering.markdown

 (Note the square brackets and capitalized resource type!)

+#### An Aside: Capitalization

-> **An aside on capitalization:** The easy way to remember this is that you _only_ use the lowercase type name when declaring a new resource.
+The easy way to remember this is that you _only_ use the lowercase type name when declaring a new resource.
 Any other situation will always call for a capitalized type name.

->
-> This will get more important in another couple lessons, so I'll mention it again later.
+This will get more important in another couple lessons, so I'll mention it again later.

 ### Before and Require